wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-python-ptvs-flask-table-storage.md

   	<!-- ![Table Query Results](./media/web-sites-python-ptvs-flask-table-storage/PollsCommonServerExplorerTable.png) -->

+
 ## Publish the web app to Azure

-The Azure .NET SDK provides an easy way to deploy your web app to Azure Web App.
+The Azure .NET SDK provides an easy way to deploy your web app to Azure.

-1. Click on **Windows Azure Web Apps**.
+1. Click on **Azure Web Apps**.

 1. Click on **New** to create a new web app.